ABOUT & CONTACT, Star Theatre

 Our menu changes regularly but the following is a sample of what is available:

-Cold drinks: Red and white wine, sparkling, beer, soft drinks
+Cold drinks: Red, white and sparkling wine, craft beer, cider, soft drinks

 Hot drinks: Coffee, tea, hot chocolate

 The Star Theatre was a cinema in Launceston from 1937 until 1969.
 It is a fine example of late art-deco cinema architecture and we are lucky that it has been preserved.
 We had a vision to reopen The Star as a cinema that showcased quality films in a beatific Art Deco space.